cici-xingyu-zheng/VoronoiVein/README.md

 This way we create a virtual environment with all the package versions freezed for this project.

-2. activate the `pilea` environment we just created:
+2. activate the `pilea` environment we just created and install jupyter notebook:

 ```
 conda activate pilea